Aman1337g/Cpp-notes-and-codes/README.md

 A user is aware of the fact that what a user defined type is capable of doing.
 Or what are the functionalities attached to that UDT.
 But not aware of the fact that how these are implemented.<br>
 For example, **stack** as a UDT.
 We can **push** an element to the stack and **pop** an element from the stack.
 But the user cannot know how the stack is implemented.
 A stack may either be implemented with the help of a **linked list** or with an **array**.

-**Encapsulation**

-> The act of hiding information.

-All data access must occur through the public interface.
-Thus, the data fields of an object are effectively hidden from the user.<br>
-For example, inside a class member, variables are declared as private to restrict the direct access.

 **Inheritance**